rafaelsf80/cloud-bigquery-android/README.md

 I use a service account of my cloud project.
 Replace with yours by downloading the corresponding json file into assets/ file.
 You can use alternative authentication mechanisms if desired.

 Remember to enable BigQuery API on your project.
+You also need to have a dataset and a table (see code).

 ## Dependencies